mastermorejayesh/Basic_vim_linux/README.md

 Serch a word in file :?word

 **************************************************************************************************************
-search a world appers in cursor : * search a revers world appers in cursor : #
+search a word appers in cursor : * search a revers world appers in cursor : #
 **************************************************************************************************************